XpuOS/xsched-artifacts/README.md

 > tree .
-├── assets               # Assets for the experiments ├── cuda                 # Experiment codes for NVIDIA GPUs │   ├── fig7             # Experiment codes to reproduce Figure 7 in the paper
+├── assets               # Assets for the experiments ├── cuda                 # Experiment codes for NVIDIA GPUs │   ├── fig7             # Experiment codes to reproduce fig7 (or Figure 9 in the final paper)
 │   ├── fig9
 │   └── fig11
 ├── ascend               # Experiment codes for Ascend 910b